 Whilst it’s not something we also consciously think about, subconsciously we use blame as a means of control.
 We tend to use blame as a means of defence, when we can’t admit to our own failings or mistakes.

-We may also use blame as a means of failing to accept certain situations that may have happened in the past.
-When we begin to accept those situations, we begin to accept that those are our responsibility.
+We tend to use blame as a means of failing to accept certain situations that have happened in the past.
+But when we begin to recognise, deal with and begin to accept those situations, we begin to accept responsibility.